 Website (Japanese only) | Google Maps

-There was a time when the people in Japan frequently threw away chicken wings because no one wanted to eat them.
-Or shall we say, no one had figured out a delicious way to prepare them.
+Believe it or not, there was a time when the people in Japan frequently threw away chicken wings because no one wanted to eat them.
+(GASP) Really though, that’s only because no one had figured out a delicious way to prepare them.

-One day an inventive mind, a guy called Yamachan, decided to smother them in pepper and deep-fry them.
-The resulting dish was so delicious and went so perfectly with alcohol that it became an instant hit.
-In fact, it was so popular that Yamachan opened more and more restaurants around Nagoya serving his staple chicken wings.
+That was until one day in the early 80’s a guy called Yamachan decided to season them liberally with pepper and deep-fry them.
+The resulting dish was so insanely delicious and paired so perfectly with alcohol that it became an instant sensation!
+In fact, it was so popular that Sekai no Yamachan is now one of the most widely known izakaya chain restaurants with locations all over Japan and Asia.

-Try Tebasaki and other Nagoya dishes at Sekai no Yamachan.
-You can find out some more popular places by reading our article on this delicacy here.
+We recommend a visit to Sekai no Yamachan, though you really can find Tebasaki just about anywhere.
+Find out more popular places to try it by reading our article on this delicacy here.

 Sekai no Yamachan Main Shop (世界の山ちゃん 本店)